floookay/pluckey/README.md

 > What's next?

-I'd like to add a rotary encoder in my next revision to the pcb.
+More cases.
+Maybe one with adjustable tenting.
-Probably under the palm or near the thumb cluster.
+I'm also playing with the thought of making a pcb variant fit for low profile Choc switches.

-> What's the story behind the name
+> What's the story behind the name?

 I named the keyboard Pluckey after one of my favorite Animal Crossing villagers „Plucky“.
 The first letter of the logo represents Pluckys eye.